Search

 Contains Silicate-substituted β-TCP ahead of standard β-TCP and equivalent to autograft (2,3,4).

-Delivers Perfect Handling – no mixing, putty moulds to defect with excellent resilience to wash away.
+Delivers Perfect Handling – no mixing, easily moulded to defect shape with no wash-away.

-Requires No Membrane – Viscoelastic carrier holds graft firm and removes micromovement known to slow healing.
+Requires No Membrane – Viscoelastic holds graft firm and removes micromovement known to slow healing.

 Full Resorption: Contains no hydroxyapatite and resorbs fully in a similar time to bone remodelling.